 The use of benzodiazepines, including lorazepam, exposes users to risks of abuse, misuse, and addiction, which can lead to overdose or death.
 Abuse and misuse of benzodiazepines commonly involve concomitant use of other medications, alcohol, and/or illicit substances, which is associated with an increased frequency of serious adverse outcomes.
 Before prescribing lorazepam and throughout treatment, assess each patient’s risk for abuse, misuse, and addiction.

 The continued use of benzodiazepines for several days to weeks may lead to clinically significant physical dependence.
 The risks of dependence and withdrawal increase with longer treatment duration and higher daily dose.
 Although lorazepam injection is indicated only for intermittent use, if used more frequently than recommended, abrupt discontinuation or rapid dosage reduction of lorazepam injection may precipitate acute withdrawal reactions, which can be life-threatening.
 For patients using lorazepam injection more frequently than recommended, to reduce the risk of withdrawal reactions, use a gradual taper to discontinue lorazepam injection .

 Uses for lorazepam

-Lorazepam injection is used before certain medical procedures, such as surgery, to relieve anxiety.
-When lorazepam is used before surgery, the patient will not remember some of the details about the procedure. lorazepam is also used to treat certain convulsive (seizure) disorders, such as epilepsy.
+Lorazepam injection is used before certain medical procedures, including surgery, to relieve anxiety.
+When lorazepam is used before surgery, the patient will not remember some of the details about the procedure.
+It is also used to treat seizures, including status epilepticus.

 Lorazepam is a benzodiazepine.
 Benzodiazepines belong to the group of medicines called central nervous system (CNS) depressants, which are medicines that slow down the nervous system.